Life-like cells can now communicate over long distances via signal amplification

 Sender and receiver

-To study intercellular communication, the researchers developed two communities: one producing a chemical signal ('senders') and another one programmed to perceive the chemical signal ('receivers').
+To study intercellular communication, the researchers developed two communities: one producing a ('senders') and another one programmed to perceive the chemical signal ('receivers').
 Specifically, senders respond to an external trigger and process this into a signaling molecule that is released.
 This signaling molecule diffuses through the extracellular environment until it reaches a receiver, which recognizes the chemical signal and activates in response to the information relayed by the sender.

 Signal amplification

 "Depending on the distance between the senders and receivers, the concentration of signaling molecules may be extremely low upon reaching a receiver", they explain.
 "Signal amplification is therefore important for the activation of the receivers.
-We loaded the receivers with a specific enzyme that can process low concentrations of signaling molecules, thereby resulting into an amplification of the signal at the receiver.
+We loaded the receivers with a specific enzyme that can process of molecules, thereby resulting into an amplification of the signal at the receiver.
 This facilitates also the propagation of signals over long distances.
 One day we may create networks where several types of artificial cells with specialized function cooperate in communities, just as it happens in biological tissues."

 This study was published on April 3 in Nature Communications under the title "Intercellular Communication between Artificial Cells by Allosteric Amplification of a Molecular Signal."